 Kids at Mojave National Preserve

-My kids love animals and animal spotting is easier in the Mojave National Preserve than most wooded parks.
-We spotted jack rabbits and coyotes along the paved roads in Mojave.
+My kids love animals, and animal spotting is easier in the Mojave National Preserve than in woodland parks.
+We spotted jackrabbits and coyotes along the paved roads in Mojave.
 Animal spotting keeps kids looking out the windows instead of their screens.

 Stop off at a Visitors Center for an interpretive area, restrooms and water fountains.
 I picked up the free Junior Ranger booklets.